 Visa holders (other than ETA holders) can update their passport details online through ImmiAccount.
 If you do not have an ImmiAccount, you may update your passport details by completing a Change in Situation online form and uploading a copy of your new passport.
 Electronic Travel Authority (ETA) holders with a new passport will need to apply for a new ETA.

 The Australian Government does not require holders of Australian visas to have a visa label in their passport.

 Australian visas are granted electronically and stored in a central database, enabling visa holders, registered Australian organisations and airline staff to check visa details online.
 Australian visa holders can provide evidence that they have the authority to travel to, enter and/or remain in Australia by showing the passport or ImmiCard that is linked to their electronic visa record.

-Check Your Own Visa Status and Entitlement Online - VEVO
+Check Your Visa Status Online (VEVO)

 Health Requirements and Medical Examinations

 Detailed information about health requirements for visa applicants can be found on the Department of Home Affairs website.